The Spain international has revealed that he will forever be grateful to the Frenchman for turning him into the player that he is today.

-Barcelona star Cesc Fabregas has labelled Arsenal boss Arsene Wenger the "most important person" in his career.
+Barcelona star Cesc Fabregas has labeled Arsenal boss Arsene Wenger the "most important person" in his career.

 The 26-year-old midfielder was signed by the Frenchman from the Barca youth team when he was just 16 and quickly worked his way through the Gunners academy before making his first-team debut in 2003.

-In total, Fabregas spent eight years in north London before returning to Camp Nou and though he only managed to life one piece of silverware at Arsenal, the 2005 FA Cup, he remains indebted to the club and their long-serving coach.
+In total, Fabregas spent eight years in north London before returning to Camp Nou and though he only managed to lift one piece of silverware at Arsenal, the 2005 FA Cup, he remains indebted to the club and its long-serving coach.

-Fabregas also took time out to defend the under-fire Mesut Ozil, claiming that the Germany international has played an integral role in Arsenal's resurgence this season.
+Fabregas also took time out to defend Mesut Ozil, claiming that the Germany international has played an integral role in Arsenal's resurgence this season.